Our research themes span in the following areas.

 Generative Models

 While big data is powering up the deep learning models, it is costly and inevitably intrudes privacy to curate such data.
 Synthetically generated data not only alleviates the cost of collecting data but also overcome the privacy concerns and legislation boundary.
-How to generate synthetic data that fulfilll the requirements of data similarity, analysis utility, privacy and generalization?
+How to generate synthetic data that fulfill the requirements of data similarity, analysis utility, privacy and generalization?

 We are exploring a wide range of generative models for synthesizing tabular data, ranging from Generative Adversarial Networks (GANs), latent difussion, flow models, and large language models.
 We are also actively collaborating with various industrial partners to explore synthetic data as a privacy-preserving data sharing solution, such as major European energy companies, and finacial companies.